Common Childhood Treatments - Children Doctor in Vijayawada

-Colds usually start 2 to 3 days after the virus enters the body and symptoms last from several days to several weeks.
+Generally, cold symptoms begin to manifest 2 to 3 days after the virus enters the body and can persist for several days to a few weeks.

-➡️ Avoid touching nose and mouth frequently with unclean hands
+➡️ Discourage the habit of touching the nose and mouth with unclean hands.

-➡️ Avoid your child coming in close contact with people who have cold
+➡️ Limit your child’s close contact with individuals who have a cold.

-Since other serious illnesses too may present with symptoms of common cold, it’s important to contact your pediatrician at the earliest in case of any doubt.
+Since other more serious illnesses may present with symptoms resembling the common cold, it is crucial to promptly contact your pediatrician if any doubts arise.

-Flu or influenza is a contagious viral infection that affects the air passages of the lungs.
-Flu causes high fever, body aches, cough, and other symptoms.
-It is one of the most severe and common viral illnesses of the winter season.
+Influenza, commonly known as the flu, is a contagious viral infection that primarily affects the respiratory system.
+It is one of the most prevalent and severe viral illnesses during the winter season.

 ➡️ High-grade fever